Skip to content

 • Test their knowledge before the professor does

-SI sessions start the first or second week of class.
+SI sessions start in the first or second week of class.
 Each SI leader will hold one review session per week.
 SI sessions are free.
 Students are encouraged to attend as many as they'd like; however, statistics show that the more students attend, the better their grades at the end of the semester.

 SI Leaders: